landing-ai/ade-apps/README.md

 # MCP ADE Server

-A Model Context Protocol (MCP) server that provides document extraction capabilities using Anthropic's Agentic Document Extraction (ADE) API.
-This server allows Claude to extract structured data from PDFs and images using various extraction methods.
+A Model Context Protocol (MCP) server that provides document extraction capabilities using LandingAI's Agentic Document Extraction (ADE) API.
+This server allows ADE to extract structured data from PDFs and images using various extraction methods.

 ## Features